thinkst/canarytools-docs/docs/canarytokens/queries.md

 ::::: slot details

-These are a collection of endpoints that allow you query and view your Canarytokens.
+These are a collection of endpoints that allow you to query and view your Canarytokens.

 :::::